Savage Grace: Critical reception

 Critics gave the film mixed reviews.
-The review aggregator Rotten Tomatoes has a 38% of approval, based on 89 reviews — the consensus reads "though visually compelling, the lamentable characters in Savage Grace make for difficult viewing."
+The review aggregator Rotten Tomatoes has a 38% of approval, based on 96 reviews — the consensus reads "though visually compelling, the lamentable characters in Savage Grace make for difficult viewing."
 Metacritic, another review aggregator, reported the film had an average score of 51 out of 100, based on 28 reviews.

 Peter Bradshaw writing in The Guardian gave the film four out of five stars, describing it as "a gripping, coldly brilliant and tremendously acted movie."

 Accolades

 Savage Grace was nominated for an Independent Spirit Award for Best Screenplay in 2008.

-Sam Green
+Sam Green response to the film

 After the film opened, Baekeland's former lover, Samuel Adams Green (played by Dancy in the film), wrote an article pointing out that elements in the film were factually inaccurate, such as the ménage à trois scene of Barbara, Antony, and Sam having sex.

 Green then took legal action against the film makers, which was still unresolved at the time of his death.